librato/librato-rails/FAQ.md

 If the first request a process gets is a rack-only process the rails log is unavailable and the startup message may be lost.

 However, with a level of `debug` or `trace` you should be able to see flush messages for every worker that is running, even if the startup message is not logged.
+You can also use the `rack.processes` metric to see how many processes are reporting.